nim-lang/Nim/doc/manual.md

 It is not checked that the `except` list is really exported from the module.
-This feature allows us to compile against different versions of the module even though one version does not export some of these identifiers.
+This feature allows us to compile against different versions of the module, even when one version does not export some of these identifiers.

 The `import` statement is only allowed at the top level.